-- Satellite imaging centers further increase our coverage of outpatient centers and urgent care clinics.
+- MGH Satellite imaging centers further increase our coverage of outpatient centers and urgent care clinics.

-- Mass General draws referrals for subspecialty care from all over the world, providing exposure to rare and newly described diseases.
+- MGH draws referrals for subspecialty care from all over the world, providing exposure to rare and newly described diseases.

-The Department of Radiology has long been dedicated to the training of future radiologists.
+The Department of Radiology has a long history in the training of future radiologists.
 It was the first in the country to establish a residency training program.
-Resident education is given a high priority by the faculty, which consists of approximately 120 radiologists, of whom 17 are Interventional Radiologists.
+Resident education is given a high priority by the faculty, which consists of approximately 120 radiologists, of whom 18 are Interventional Radiologists.
 The formal residency training program is closely aligned with the latest advances occurring in the radiologic and minimally invasive care of patients.
-The department performs more than diagnostic 650,000 examinations annually, and more than 15,000 interventional procedures.
+The department performs more than 890,000 diagnostic examinations and over 19,000 interventional procedures annually.

-The Interventional Radiology Integrated Residency curriculum at Mass General is structured to provide a strong clinical background and broad exposure to the entire interventional radiology scope of practice and the full range of IR procedures.
+The MGH Interventional Radiology Integrated Residency curriculum is structured to provide a strong clinical background and broad exposure to the entire interventional radiology scope of practice and the full range of IR procedures.
+Learning opportunities exist through daily and weekly teaching conferences dedicated to resident teaching.
 At the same time, we also provide our residents with a strong foundation in diagnostic radiology.

 PGY 1: Clinical Internship

-The Mass General Interventional Radiology Integrated Residency is a categorical program, requiring individuals who match into our program to start with a clinical internship at Mass General.
-This internship has been tailored specifically for interventional radiology trainees and offers them a broad exposure to clinical services that are closely aligned with our specialty.
+The MGH Interventional Radiology Integrated Residency is a categorical program, which requires trainees who match into our program to also complete a clinical internship at the MGH.
+This internship has been tailored specifically for interventional radiology trainees and offers a broad exposure to clinical services that are closely aligned with our specialty.